Chapter 7: Interim priority setting

 The Steering Group should agree the number of uncertainties that they think is appropriate to send to people in a survey for this interim priority setting exercise.
 The JLA Adviser can help with this decision.

-Steering Groups are encouraged to use alternative means of consultation for interim prioritisation if a survey is not suitable for their particular patient and carer groups.
+Steering Groups are encouraged to use alternative means of consultation for interim prioritisation if a survey is not suitable for all their patient and carer groups.
 Capacity to process responses will be a key factor when designing a PSP’s approach to interim prioritisation.